By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 Magic Nights at Casa Batllo

-With entrance you’ll get art, live music from any of a number of eclectic bands, and two drinks.
+With entrance you’ll get art, live music from any of a number of eclectic bands, and a glass of cava wine.

 Festival Jardins Pedralbes